JhinBoard/jhintext/README.md

 -   Taskade & Monday -- brilliant multi-dimensional tables
 -   Height & Linear -- beautiful task management tool

-We would also like to give thanks to open-source projects that make affine possible:
+We would also like to give thanks to open-source projects that make Jhin possible:

 -   [Yjs](https://github.com/yjs/yjs) & [Yrs](https://github.com/y-crdt/y-crdt) -- Fundamental support of CRDTs for our implementation on state management and data sync.
 -   [React](https://github.com/facebook/react) -- View layer support and web GUI framework.